How to Deal With Defamation on X (formerly Twitter) Featured Image

 Finally, make sure to read our article by paralegal Melanie Hughes explaining the steps to take if you are falsely accused of sexual assault on Twitter, or watch her YouTube video covering the subject below.

-Can You Sue Someone For a Tweet or Retweet?
+Can You Sue Someone For a Post or Repost on X?

-You can sue someone for a defamatory tweet if you have a valid defamation claim that is not subject to one of countless defamation defenses or barred by procedural requirements.
-However, you must either know who made the tweet or uncover their identity if they are using an anonymous username.
+You can sue someone for a defamatory post on X (formerly Twitter) if you have a valid defamation claim that is not subject to one of countless defamation defenses or barred by procedural requirements.
+However, you must either know who made the post or uncover their identity if they are using an anonymous username.

-You generally cannot sue Twitter for defamation because Section 230 of the Communications Decency Act protects platforms from liability for hosting content posted by third parties.
+You generally cannot sue X for defamation because Section 230 of the Communications Decency Act protects platforms from liability for hosting content posted by third parties.

 By filing a defamation lawsuit, you can find out the identity of an anonymous defamer (with a John Doe lawsuit), obtain equitable relief like the removal of the unwanted content, and obtain damages for the harm caused to your reputation.

-You may even have a valid legal claim against individuals who retweet a defamatory post if they add additional content to the retweet.
-Merely linking to a tweet is not enough to sue those who retweet.
+You may even have a valid legal claim against individuals who repost a defamatory post if they add additional content to the repost.
+Merely sharing or reposting content without additional commentary is generally not enough to create liability for those who repost.

-What Should You Avoid Doing if You Have Been the Victim of Twitter Defamation?
+What Should You Avoid Doing if You Have Been the Victim of Defamation on X?

-If you are the victim of Twitter defamation, it is best to remain calm and consider your options before responding.
+If you are the victim of defamation on X, it is best to remain calm and consider your options before responding.
 Defamation is unlawful, but it is important that you do not make matters worse with an inappropriate response.

 Avoid Responding Publicly